thorsten/phpMyFAQ/documentation/documentation.md

 * * *

-**2.e.
-Notes regarding the search-function**
+**2.5. <a id="2.5"></a>Notes regarding the search functionality**

-The boolean full-text search will only work with MySQL and if there are some entries in the database (5 or more).
+*   The boolean full-text search will only work with MySQL and if there are some entries in the database (5 or more).
 The term you are looking for should also not be in more than 50% of all your entries, or it will automatically be excluded from search.
 This is not a bug, but rather a feature of MySQL.
+*   The search on other databases is using the LIKE operator.

 [back to top][64]

 * * *

-**2.f.
-Automatic content negotiation**
+**2.6. <a id="2.6"></a>Automatic content negotiation**

 To set the default language in your browser you have to set a variable that gets passed to the web server.
 How this is done depends on the browser you are using.

 * Mozilla Firefox

     `Tools -> Options -> Content -> Languages`
 * Mozilla Seamonkey and later versions

     `Edit -> Preferences -> Navigator -> Languages`
 * Google Chrome

     `Settings -> Details -> Language settings`
 * Safari

   Safari uses the OS X system preferences to determine your preferred language:

   `System preferences -> International -> Language`
 * Opera

   `File -> Preferences -> Languages`
-*   Internet Explorer `Tools or View or Extras -> Internet Options -> (General) Languages`
+* Internet Explorer

+   `Tools or View or Extras -> Internet Options -> (General) Languages`

 [back to top][64]

 * * *

-**2.g.
-PHP settings**

-If you're able to edit the php.ini file, please check that the variable *file_upload = On* is set; otherwise the file upload will not work for the attachments.
-You should disable the *safe_mode* because it will cause trouble when you're trying to upload files or if you want to use the user tracking.
+**2.7. <a id="2.7"></a>PHP settings**

+* We recommend using a PHP accelerator or opcode cache like APC
+* Allocate at least 64MB of memory to each PHP process
+* Required extensions: GD, JSON, Session, MBString, Filter, XMLWriter, SPL
+* Recommended configuration:

+    register_globals = off
+    safe_mode = off (recommended)
+    memory_limit = 64M
+    file_upload = On

 [back to top][64]

 * * *

-**2.h.
-Enabling support for SEO-friendly URLs**
+**2.8. <a id="2.8"></a>Enabling support for SEO-friendly URLs**

 *Apache Web server*

 If you want to enable the search engine optimization you have to rename the file \_.htaccess to .htaccess in the root directory where your FAQ is located.
 Then you have to activate the mod\_rewrite support in the admin backend in the configuration page.
 You also have to edit the path information for the "RewriteBase".
-If you installed phpMyFAQ on root directory "/" you should set in `
+If you installed phpMyFAQ on root directory "/" you should set in `RewriteBase /`
-        RewriteBase /
-        `

 *IIS Web server*